 12. All orders are subject to acceptance and confirmation by the Seller.

 13. The Customer may not cancel an order once it has been confirmed and accepted by the Seller.
 Confirmation and acceptance by the Seller occurs when the Seller acknowledges receipt of the order either through an automated email generated through the Seller’s website or other sales platform, or through a non-automated email, or some other form of communication accepting the order.

 14. Goods must be paid for in full at the time of order through the website or other sales platform.
 If the Seller allows, Goods may be paid for at the time of collection but in all cases, Goods must be paid for prior to delivery.

-15. Payment may be made by cash, approved cheque or credit card, or direct credit.
-Payment by cheque or direct credit shall not be deemed to have been received until honoured/cleared.
+15. Payment may be made by credit card, or direct credit.
+Payment by direct credit shall not be deemed to have been received until cleared.

 16. The Customer indemnifies the Seller in respect of any loss arising from any breach by the Customer of these terms including without limitation, legal expenses on a solicitor-client basis.

 17. Where the Customer cancels an order after it has been accepted by the Seller, such cancellation will incur cancellation and administration fees, which will be calculated on a case by case basis, with a minimum of 10% of the invoice to a maximum of 85% of the invoice total.

 18. Where the Seller gives a quote for goods, unless otherwise agreed, the quote shall be valid for 30 days from the date of issue.

 19. All prices are in New Zealand dollars and exclude GST unless otherwise stated.